 The Moon Landing Hoax Evidence

 So what sort of evidence have conspiracy theorists gathered that might suggest the whole event was a fake?
-Nearly 40 years of research has given them some interesting points:
+Some 50 years of research has given them some interesting points:

 1. There aren't any stars in the background.

 One detail doubters often point to is the background of many of the NASA photos.
 In pictures of the moon's landscapes, there aren't any stars in the sky -- it just looks like a big, black void of space.
 Since the moon has no atmosphere, shouldn't there be millions of stars dotting the background of these photos?
 If the landings were faked on a studio stage, did the photographers make a huge mistake and just forget to "turn on" the stars?